tilleul/apple2/applesoft/spc/README.md

 The routine that will effectively print the character on screen is `COUT` (in `$FDED`here named `MON.COUT`) but this routine here is the pre-treatment of the character to print.

 As you can see, before calling `MON.COUT`, an `ORA` with zero-page memory `$F3` is executed.
 This `ORA` is needed to display characters in flash mode.
-The problem is that `$F3`, even after a `CTRL-BREAK` is not reset and still contains `$40` (decimal 64), meaning that Applesoft is still (partially -- see below why) in flash mode.
+The problem is that `$F3`, even after a `CTRL-RESET` is not reset and still contains `$40` (decimal 64), meaning that Applesoft is still (partially -- see below why) in flash mode.

 But if it's in flash mode, how comes it prints NORMAL single quotes and not flashing characters ?
 Because `$F3` is just a mask and is not enough to flash the characters on screen.
 Another mask, in zero-page `$32` is also used, but this time by the `MON.COUT` routine.
 In fact `$32`is usually considered to be the memory that indicates if we are in normal (value `$FF`, decimal `255`), flash (value `$7F`, decimal `127`) or inverse (value `$3F`, decimal `63`) modes.
 But for the flash mode, the mask in `$F3` is equally primordial.
 In fact, even in normal and inverse modes, the value in `$F3 `has an impact since the `ORA` is called whatever the display mode is.

-So, before any character is displayed on screen by Applesoft, two masking operation occur on the ASCII value of the character.
+So, before any character is displayed on screen by Applesoft, two masking operations occur on the ASCII value of the character.

  1. an `ORA` with the value in `$F3`
  2. an `AND` with the value in `$32`

-`CTRL-BREAK` reset the value in `$32` to `255` ("normal" display mode) but it does not touch the value in `$F3`.
-That's why we have these display glitches if we `CTRL-BREAK` after `FLASH`.
+`CTRL-RESET` resets the value in `$32` to `255` ("normal" display mode) but it does not touch the value in `$F3`.
+That's why we have these display glitches if we `CTRL-RESET` after `FLASH`.
 Clearly, it's a bug.

 ## Taking advantage of what we know
 Of course Applesoft expects and uses some specific values in `$F3` and `$32`.